 Loha Prasat has 37 individual spires which represent 37 virtues of enlightenment, an incredible sight to see.

 Entry fee to Loha Prasat is 20 baht.

-For your first night in Bangkok, I’d recommend making a reservation the famous BANYAN TREE restaurant, because it really will provide the best first-night meal in the country!
+For your first night in Bangkok, I’d recommend making a reservation at the famous BANYAN TREE restaurant, because it really will provide the best first-night meal in the country!
 It’s recognized as one of the best places to eat in Bangkok, and deserves a place on your itinerary!

 “Exquisite food from around the world.
 Banyan Tree Bangkok is a mecca for food enthusiasts.
-With a range of gourmet restaurants, offering everything from Thai street food, to international and Asian gourmet experiences, Bangkok’s iconic rooftop bar and restaurant, you will be able to satisfy all your cravings.”
+With a range of gourmet restaurants, offering everything from Thai street food to international and Asian gourmet experiences, Bangkok’s iconic rooftop bar and restaurant, you will be able to satisfy all your cravings.”

 Bangkok’s local life is unlike any other in South East Asia with thousands of underground markets, street food literally everywhere you wander to remnants of what Bangkok used to look like hundreds of years before today.